MicrosoftDocs/powerbi-docs/powerbi-docs/service-data-lineage.md

 **Datasets and dataflows**

-On datasets you see the last refresh time, and if a dataset is certified or promoted.
+On datasets, you see the last refresh time, and if a dataset is certified or promoted.

 ![Certified dataset in lineage view](media/service-data-lineage/power-bi-lineage-external-certified-dataset.png)